Angeltheesoto/Personal_website_Angeltheesoto/README.md

 # My Portfolio Website

 Angeltheesoto is my web portfolio showcasing my skills, education and more as a software developer.
-This is a single page application.
+This is a client-side rendering, single page application.
 Check out the link below!

 ![angeltheesoto](https://i.postimg.cc/mZKHs7xL/angeltheesoto.png)